A Brief History of the AVS Organizational Structure:

 Formalizing AVS - Until 1961, the Society was essentially comprised of the people attending the annual symposium, whose votes elected the officers and committee chairs for the succeeding year.
 At the 1957 Symposium, the membership changed the name of the group to the American Vacuum Society, Inc. A revised Constitution and By-Laws was adopted in 1961, establishing the current procedure of a mail ballot for the election of officers and directors.

 Technical Groups - Focus on newly emerging, dynamic growth areas of science and technology.
-Established in 1994, and include Manufacturing Science and Technology (MSTG) (1994), The Science of MicroElectroMechanical Systems (MEMS) (1999), and Technology for Sustainability Technical Group (TSTG) (2003).
+Established in 1994, and include Manufacturing Science and Technology (MSTG) (1994), The Science of MicroElectroMechanical Systems (MEMS) (1999), Technology for Sustainability Technical Group (TSTG) (2003), and 2D Materials (2022).

 Beginning of Chapters - The Society was originally organized in the northeast and remained largely in the East and Midwest for several years.
 As the membership expanded throughout the country, the need for regional groups increased.
 The first such group was developed by members in the Seattle area, which became the Pacific Northwest Section of the AVS in 1962.
 Other groups soon followed and there are now 19 regional Chapters throughout the country.